 Today’s consumers are health conscious, technology savvy, and want the freedom to choose, but the insurance industry often struggles to keep up.
 At SCOR, we are passionate about developing solutions that meet the needs of the next generation of consumers.
-And that’s why we’ve partnered with Vivametrica, a Canadian insurtech company established by the award-winning founders of the Stanford Wearable Health Lab, to develop the Biological Age Model (BAM).
+And that’s why we’ve partnered with key players in the wearable technology industry to develop the Biological Age Model (BAM).
 Making the most of wearable data, BAM not only continuously assesses how we are living, but empowers and coaches us to make the right choices to live healthier lives.

 - Despite the global trend towards health, consumers are rarely incentivized to improve their lifestyle and they are provided only limited advice on how to do so.